AlexMiranda16/Physical_Robot_Introduction_ROS2/README.md

 ![Demo2_node_topics](https://user-images.githubusercontent.com/60965257/192100697-714140a0-f172-48fe-b39a-e239e7019d73.JPG)

 If everything is working as pretended, the demo should behave similarly to the video shown.
-On the top left of the video you can see the distance measured both by the front and back of the robot.
+On the top left of the video you can see the distance measured both by the front and back of the robot (left terminal is the front distance, right is the back one).
 Note that the values aren't precise and therefore do not represented the actual distance.
 This must be seen more as a scale, where the bigger the number, the further the objects are.

 https://user-images.githubusercontent.com/60965257/190601560-2dfdb772-2660-4139-8ebb-a952cbab0ec2.mp4